acquia/blt/template/readme/onboarding.md

   database credentials and your local site URL.
 1. Run `./bolt.sh setup`.
 This will build all project dependencies and install drupal.
+1. Create and edit your local drush alias file.
+Copy `drush/site-aliases/example.local.aliases.drushrc.php` to `drush/site-aliases/local.aliases.drushrc.php`.
+Edit the new alias file with your local path.

 After this initial setup, you should only need to run `./bolt.sh setup:build:all` when composer.json is updated, and `./bolt.sh setup:drupal:install` when you